GitHubDragonFly/Python_libplctag_GUI/README.md

 Intended to be used solely as a testing tool (not fit for any production environment).

-Make sure to check the pictures in the "screenshots" folder on how to setup the folder structure:
+Make sure to check the pictures in the "screenshots" folder on how to setup the folder structure, each folder with its own library file inside:
   - the required for Multi OS
   - the optional expanded to include Android as well
   - or just create a folder for the Operating System you will be using (Single OS)

 Get the libplctag libraries and python wrapper files here: